 To solve this problem, consider adding a tongue pad to the underside of your cycling shoe’s tongue.
 This pad will serve as an ankle bumper, so to speak, keeping your heel fixed snugly against the back of your shoe and eliminating any foot or ankle shifting (as long as the uppermost closure on your shoe is firmly secured).

 A metatarsal pad is another important pad to place inside your cycling shoe, as it helps to spread your foot’s transverse arch, repositions your forefoot fat pad to a position that cushions the heads of your metatarsal bones, and helps reduce or eliminate hotspots by better distributing the forces placed on your foot.
 A metatarsal pad can also keep your foot rooted in place within your now roomier cycling shoe.
-Here is a video that demonstrates how to place metatarsal pads inside shoes.
-Strutz foot pads, a sort of mobile metatarsal pad, are another great option that you can use in many different types of footwear, including cycling shoes, for improved foot comfort and function.
+Here is a video that demonstrates how to place metatarsal pads inside shoes, and this article offers a step-by-step set of instructions for ensuring proper metatarsal pad placement.

 The second major option for those seeking healthier cycling shoes involves purchasing a pair of custom-made cycling shoes.
 There are a handful of folks around the U.S. and other parts of the world who specialize in hand-building cycling shoes for unique sets of feet.
 In most cases, buying custom cycling shoes involves submitting a foot tracing (perform this while wearing Injinji toe socks and Correct Toes) or using a custom casting/molding kit provided by the shoe builder.